coneyconee/white-border-adder/README.md

 # White Border Adder
-A tool for photographers to add white borders to their images.
+A python-based tool for photographers to add white borders to their images.

 ## How to Use